 One Year On

-“Who would willingly walk the path of love if they knew its cost, without first being seduced by its promise?”
+“Who would willingly walk the path of love without first being seduced by its promise?”

 Kathleen to Thomas about the painful nature of relationships.